BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 Since submodule might not automatically be included when we do a pull of this repository we have to specifically state that we do want to include the submodule.

-Also, when you clone your repository again in the feature, e.g. you get a new laptop or pc, after doing the usual `git clone ssh-link` do `git submodule update --init --recursive`.
+Also, when you clone your repository again in the feature, e.g. you get a new laptop or pc, include a `--recurse-submodules` with the clone, or if you forgot to do so after doing the usual `git clone ssh-link` do `git submodule update --init --recursive`.

 ### Cloudflare